Mobile Clinic Arrives at Lincoln Community Hospital!

 The mobile clinic is the actualization of part of the past two years of the extensive strategic planning process the hospital has undergone.
 And we were able to fund it entirely with a grant.
 As our community well knows, Lincoln Community Hospital is the only hospital along the I-70 corridor from E-470 all the way to Burlington.
 That leaves many areas underserved and the care unmanaged.

 “As we were finishing our strategic plan and we were evaluating the communities that needed healthcare, we visited those communities and several of them invited us to provide additional healthcare services to them.
 So we visited Strasberg, Byers, Bennett, Simla, Kiowa and Deer Trail.
-Those communities that are to the West of and growing rapidly, there are no doctors there.
+Those communities that are to the West of us and growing rapidly are medically underserved, many without a clinic or local provider.
 This is our effort to try to meet that need.
 Since we were able to fund it 100% through grant dollars then that minimizes the risk that we have to institute that care, and it should be beneficial to Lincoln County because we can draw business back to Hugo.”
 Kevin Stansbury, Lincoln Community Hospital CEO

 This will be source of revenue to Lincoln Community Hospital in 3 ways: